Skip to content

 • Not allowed values

-You should not leave this field empty or not matching some branch in both repositories.
+This field should not be left empty or set to a value not matching a branch in both repositories.
 While technically allowed, this may cause errors or unexpected behaviours.

 Expected error: